simon-danielsson/stim/README.md

 [a] = Remove selected track from the queue.
 [A] = Move selected track to the front of the queue.

+[t] = Add all tracks currently visible in the tracks panel to the queue at once.

 [Esc] = Clear the queue (note that the queue doubles as
         the playback history, so clearing it will also clear your history).
 ```